AusClimateService/unseen/docs/user_guide/worked_example.rst

 ^^^^^^^^^^

 The CanESM5 submission to DCPP consists of multiple forecast files - one for each initialisation date and ensemble member.
 We can pass a text file listing all the input forecast files to ``fileio.open_mfforecast`` and it will sort and process them into a single xarray dataset.
 We just need to order the files in the list by initialisation date and then ensemble member.
-For example,
+For example:

 .. code-block:: none